Lady Elizabeth Finch-Hatton: Early life

 They went on to be married on 16 August 1759 in Warsaw, Poland.
 It was a love match, Lord Mansfield himself approved and encouraged his nephew and heir on his courtship.
 Even though Countess Henrietta was very wealthy, their marriage was unusual for a rising politician, by choosing to marry a foreign noblewoman, Stormont had forsaken the opportunity to gain more social and political connections from a British marriage like his uncle, instead his marriage was based purely upon romantic affection.

 In 1761, the Stormonts went back to England to attend the coronation of King George III and Queen Charlotte, at which Lord and Lady Stormont, in company of Lord and Lady Mansfield, took their respective places as peers in their full ceremonial robes.
-Count Kielmansegge noted that Elizabeth's mother was beautiful and a cousin of the Hanoverian minister in London, Baron Philip von Münchhausen, who had previously suggested Charlotte as a royal bride to the King.
+Count Kielmansegge noted that Elizabeth's mother was beautiful and a cousin of the Hanoverian minister in London, Baron Philip von Münchhausen, who was responsible for arranging Charlotte as a royal bride to the King.

-During Stormont's embassy in Vienna, the role of an Ambassador's wife was significant, Countess Henrietta was a German-Saxon noblewoman therefore she could hold her own salon, which she did with considerable aplomb.
-Her father Count von Bünau had been an Imperial diplomat and was remembered in Vienna, therefore guaranteed Henrietta's own integration to the high society of Habsburg capital.
-The countess was a woman of enormous charm which captivated Prince Kaunitz, this made up for the relatively reserved manner of her husband.
-Prince Kaunitz was the most powerful State Chancellor and close advisor to Empress Maria Theresa, therefore the Countess helped secure her husband's admission to the private circle of the Habsburg ruling family, this made Viscount Stormont's embassy to Vienna a huge success.
+During Stormont's embassy in Vienna, the role of an Ambassador's wife was significant.
+Countess Henrietta was a German-Saxon noblewoman and could hold her own salon, which she did with considerable aplomb.
+Her father, Count von Bünau, had been an Imperial diplomat and was remembered in Vienna; this helped Henrietta's own integration into the high society of the Habsburg capital.
+The countess was a woman of great charm, which made up for the relatively reserved manner of her husband.
+She captivated Prince Kaunitz, State Chancellor and close advisor to Empress Maria Theresa.
+This helped the Countess to secure her husband's admission to the private circle of the Habsburg ruling family, which made Viscount Stormont's embassy to Vienna a huge success.

-The couple had two children, Lady Elizabeth and Henrietta, the younger sister was born in Dresden but sadly died young in Vienna, followed closely by their mother Countess Henrietta, who died on 16 March 1766 in Vienna at the age of just 29.
-She was interred at Viennese prostestant church, but her heart was removed and encased in a golden vase which accompanied the Viscount everywhere he went and later the gold vase was taken to his ancestral seat Scone Palace.
+The couple had two children, Lady Elizabeth and Henrietta, the younger sister was born in Dresden but died young in Vienna, followed closely by their mother Countess Henrietta, who died on 16 March 1766 in Vienna at the aged 29.
+She was interred at Viennese protestant church, but her heart was removed and encased in a golden vase which accompanied the viscount everywhere he went and later the gold vase was taken to his ancestral seat Scone Palace.

 After the death of her mother in 1766, her father Viscount Stormont had a traumatic nervous breakdown because the love of his life had died and he was left a single parent.
 Due to this, he was an given extended leave of absence.
 Because of his ambassadorial occupation and state of mind, he was not able to give Elizabeth a stable upbringing or care.
-As such, he arranged for Elizabeth to be brought up in England by his childless uncle William Murray, 1st Earl of Mansfield and his wife at Kenwood House.
-Stormont's unmarried sister Lady Anne would also come to help raise her niece.
-Later, Lord Mansfield would also take in his other great-niece brought from the West Indies Dido Belle.
+He arranged for Elizabeth to be brought up in England by his childless uncle William Murray, 1st Earl of Mansfield and his wife at Kenwood House.
+Stormont's unmarried sister Lady Anne also helped raise her niece.
+Later, Lord Mansfield took in his other great-niece brought from the West Indies Dido Belle.